techidaily/site-pokemon-go-android/source/_posts/detailed-guide-of-ispoofer-for-pogo-installation-on-realme-12-5g-drfone-by-drfone-virtual-android.md

 While they’re categorized as available on the entire continent, it’s worth noting that some Pokemon can only be found in particular regions like France or Russia.
 To learn more about each, you’ll need to find information about their regional distribution.

+## Part 4.
+Learning About the Regional Pokemon Distribution

+With almost 60 Pokemon GO regional exclusives in 2024, keeping track of where each creature spawns can be a nightmare, especially when some Pokemon can only be found in tiny and specific areas.
+However, you don’t necessarily have to remember the location of each regional Pokemon, as there are other ways of learning about their distribution.

+### Getting Information From the Community

+The primary method of acquiring information that most players rely on is keeping in touch with the Pokemon GO community.
+Players can follow Pokemon GO creators, watch YouTube news channels covering new releases, and join countless forums and social media pages dedicated to the game.

 <!-- affiliate ads begin -->
 <a href="https://aligracehair.sjv.io/c/5597632/2115932/19272" target="_top" id="2115932">